vanHeemstraSystems/bohr/300/100/200/README.md

 Now, select the repository with the project you want to import (e.g. ```https://github.com/agility-game/home```).
 At this stage, you may need to grant permissions to bohr.io if you haven't done so earlier.

+If the **Import** button is shown, that means you have already successfully authorized bohr against this Github repository, click the button to import.
+Else, continue.

 Next, define the desired subdomain (e.g. ```agility-game```), domain (e.g. ```bohr.io```), and desired environment variables.

 Here is an example of our settings (based on the ```package.json``` file inside our project):